 - Race for Your Life, Charlie Brown: Two years after the aforementioned Peanuts comic strip sequence, there is a similar incident in which Peppermint Patty gets to sleep on a waterbed as leader of the girls' group in a camp.
 Once she falls asleep, Snoopy enters the girls' tent to kiss the girls goodnight.
 When he jumps on Peppermint Patty's waterbed, the resulting waves send both Patty and Snoopy bouncing uncontrollably, making a great deal of noise.
 Marcie then grabs Peppermint Patty, only for Marcie to bounce uncontrollably on the waterbed with Peppermint Patty.
 Snoopy then bounces out of the waterbed and returns to his tent.

-- The titular character of Edward Scissorhands has quite a bit of difficulty with his new waterbed after moving to the suburbs.
+- Thanks to his Cumbersome Claws, the titular character of Edward Scissorhands has quite a bit of difficulty with his new waterbed after moving to the suburbs.
 He jiggles around on it hopelessly for a while, and then, to make matters worse, his sharp hand-blades actually puncture the bed, sending streams of water everywhere.

 - Planet Terror: Roughneck barbecue chef JT surprisingly has a swank bachelor pad in the back of his restaurant, the Bone Shack, complete with a waterbed.
 El Wray bounces on it and quips, "This must be the real Bone Shack."